The University of San Francisco Data Institute Launches New Center for Applied Data Ethics

 About the University of San Francisco

 The University of San Francisco is located in the heart of one of the world’s most innovative and diverse cities and is home to a vibrant academic community of students and faculty who achieve excellence in their fields.
 Its diverse student body enjoys direct access to faculty, small classes, and outstanding opportunities in the city itself.
 USF is San Francisco’s first university, and its Jesuit Catholic mission helps ignite a student’s passion for social justice and a desire to “Change the World From Here.”
 The Campaign for the University of San Francisco is raising $300 million through 2022 to support student scholarships and financial aid, the creation of bold and innovative programs, and the renovation of current facilities and construction of new space, all part of expanding the university’s global influence.
-For more information, visit usfca.edu/campaign.
+For more information, visit the USF Campaign Page.

 About the USF Data Institute